realme unveils magnetic wireless charging solution

-New Delhi, Aug 3 (IANS) Smartphone brand realme on Tuesday unveiled MagDart, a magnetic wireless charging solution for Android.
+New Delhi: Smartphone brand realme on Tuesday unveiled MagDart, a magnetic wireless charging solution for Android.

 The company said that the solution includes the 50W magnetic wireless charger, realme Flash, the first Android smartphone that supports magnetic wireless charging and several other magnetic charging accessories.